cisdeli/mri_img_classification/README.md

 ## Image Processing

-First, different levels of Gaussian blur were applied to the images to evaluate how this would affect the performance of each model.
-Moreover, a Local Binary Pattern (LBP) was employed to extract features from the images for the KNN and Decision Tree models.
+First, different levels of Gaussian blur (**Figure 3**) were applied to the images to evaluate how this would affect the performance of each model.
+Moreover, a Local Binary Pattern (LBP) (**Figure 4**) was employed to extract features from the images for the KNN and Decision Tree models.
 Next, for the SVM a
-Histogram of Oriented Gradients (HOG) was implemented to extract a gradient map from the images.
+Histogram of Oriented Gradients (HOG) (**Figure 5** illustrates better how this method works with an image of a dog) was implemented to extract a gradient map from the images.
 The only treatment for the MLP and CNN models was the Gaussian blur.

 ## Grid Search and Cross Validation